nick990/scrimba-react-course/chef-claude/README.md

 Map over the list of ingredients and render them as list items

 Note: We're doing things a weird way here.
 Don't worry, we're building up to learning the right way 🙂

+## Challenge 3

+Add an `onSubmit` event listener on the form.
+Have the function simply console.log("Form submitted!") for now